p-programming-language/plang/README.md

     - Variable assignment (`:=` and `=` operators)

 ---
-**ATM it's only a tokenizer, parser, binder, and type checker.
+**This project is currently only a tokenizer, parser, binder, and type checker.
 Support for functions, classes, etc. soon.**